Ezovir Cold Sore Relief Tablets

 Things to be careful of

-Be careful driving, operating machinery or doing jobs that require you to be alert until you know how EZOVIR® Cold Sore Relief affects you.
-This medicine can cause dizziness, sleepiness or confusion in some people.
+Be careful driving, operating machinery or doing jobs that require you to be alert until you know how EZOVIR® affects you.
+This medicine can cause dizziness, sleepiness or confusion.

 Things that may help your condition

-Cold sores are contagious and the virus can be passed on from an infected person to an uninfected person through close physical contact or saliva, even when blisters are not present.
+Cold sores are contagious and the virus can be passed on from person to person through close physical contact or saliva, even when blisters are not present.

 The risk is much higher when the cold sore is visible, as the virus can be shed, making it easy to infect other people.